 The USTR is the lead trade agency of the United States government.
 Through its annual Special 301 report, USTR is charged with monitoring the adequacy and effectiveness of IPR protection of our trading partners as well as their compliance with bilateral and multilateral trade agreements, to identify countries not in compliance with such agreements, and to negotiate with those countries better compliance.
 USTR also advances greater protection and enforcement of IPR in its negotiations of U.S. free trade agreements.
 Additionally, USTR works to implement the Administration's STOP!
-Initiative, which draws together the major federal government agencies, private sector groups, and trading partners to take targeted action in fighting piracy and counterfeiting.89

-The FY2008 funding level for USTR was \$44.1 million, under the Consolidated Appropriations Act (P.L.
-110-161).
-In the House SSJC Committee Report (H.Rept.
-110-240), the USTR was provided with \$48.4 million for FY2008, \$4 million more than requested, to reflect increased USTR focus on international IPR protection and enforcement, among other activities.
-For 2009, under the Omnibus Appropriations Act (P.L.
-111-8), the funding level for USTR is \$47.3 million.
-Explanatory language accompanying P.L.
-111-8 encouraged the USTR to continue prioritizing IPR issues with China, Russia, and Canada in bilateral and multilateral trade negotiations.
+Initiative, which draws together the major federal government agencies, private sector groups, and trading partners to take targeted action in fighting piracy and counterfeiting.85 The FY2010 funding level for USTR was \$47.83 million, under the Consolidated Appropriations Act, 2010 (P.L.
+111-117), up from the FY2009 funding level of \$47.3 million.
+Explanatory language in H.Rept.
+111-149, accompanying P.L.
+111-117, encouraged the USTR to continue prioritizing IPR issues with China, Russia, and Canada in bilateral and multilateral trade negotiations.